DNC Chair Labels Trump 'Worst President In History Of US' - Calls For Resistance [VIDEO] | John Hawkins' Right Wing News

 - Comment Now 0

-Last week we told you about how Liberals witches were trying to ‘cast a hex’ or spell on President Trump so the powers that be will make President Trump fail.
-Well witchcraft turned out to be fake, so the new DNC Chair is pulling out the stops and calling for all out war.
-Do YOU think this appropriate behavior for the Democrat National Committee leader toward the President of the United States?
+Last week we told you about how liberal witches were trying to ‘cast a hex’ or spell on President Trump so the powers that be will make President Trump fail.
+Well, witchcraft turned out to be fake, so the new DNC Chair is pulling out the stops and calling for all out war.
+Do YOU think this is appropriate behavior for the Democrat National Committee leader toward the President of the United States?

-After DNC Chairman Tom Perez accused President Donald Trump the “worst president in the history of the United States” he tried to excite his base to rise up against President Trump.
-All right….
-Question here….
-How can a man in office as President be considered the ‘worst in history’?
+After DNC Chairman Tom Perez accused President Donald Trump of being the “worst president in the history of the United States,” he tried to excite his base to rise up against President Trump.
+All right…. question here… how can a man in office as President be considered the ‘worst in history’?

 This is so obvious how the blatant rhetoric from the left is designed to stir emotions over NOTHING concrete.
 He decided to compare this era to the ‘Know-Nothing Party’ of the 1800’s.
 His impassioned speech alluded to a “resistance,” referring to an ostensible unified left-wing opposition to Trump and his policies.